petros-d/docs/cloud/configure-idp.md

 ## Okta

 This section provides setup steps for setting up Okta as your IDP on Astronomer Cloud.
+After completing this setup, your organization's users can use Okta to log in to Astronomer.

 ### Prerequisites